akovanev/kovanev.github.io/_posts/2020-09-09-How-to-sanitize-sensitive-data.md

 tag: Sanitizer
 ---

-Let me introduce the [Akov.Sanitizer](https://github.com/akovanev/Sanitizer/), a super simple library that helps conceal sensitive information.
+[Akov.Sanitizer](https://github.com/akovanev/Sanitizer/) is a super simple library that helps conceal sensitive information.

 ### The Issue

-If the data are already bound/deserialized into some class instance, then that class can deal with the sensitive information using its own code.
-However, in ASP.NET MVC and API projects, there is a gap between receiving the request and the moment when the data arrived at the controller.
-On this way the data can be validated, for example with the fluent validation, and it is quite possible that they will not reach the controller at all.
+If the data is bound/deserialized into a class instance, then the class can decide what should be done with sensitive information.
+However, in ASP.NET MVC and Web API projects, there is a gap between receiving the request and the moment when the data arrived at the controller.
+On this way, the data can be validated, rejected, and it is quite possible that it will not reach the controller.

-At the same time, it can be important for the project to log every request, having preliminarily extracted all the sensitive part.
-As we can not be sure that the request will reach the controller, then we should act on some middleware layer.
-At the point the *binding type* is not known yet.
-Of course it might be doable to find it, but that doesn't look like a good and maintainable solution.
+At the same time, it can be important for a project to log every request, having preliminarily extracted all the sensitive part.
+As we can not be sure that  requests will reach a controller, then we should act on the middleware layer.
+At this point the *binding type* is not known yet.

-Let's then focus on the request.
-It would be preferable if we could know from it at least the name of the *binding type*.
+It would be preferable if we could know at least the name of the *binding type*.
 Unfortunatley, this is not a general case.
 For instance, if the request payload is a json, then the name of the entry, in our case the *binding type*, will mostly be missing.

 That, in turn, leads to some other issues.
 Let's assume that we can implement a solution based on the property names only.
 That might make perfect sense, as we have to extract the sensitive data from the properties but not from the objects.
-But what if we have more than one property with the same name in our request models?
-How to find the right one and apply its replacement pattern, if it exists?
+But if we have more than one property with the same name in different request models, then how to find the right one to apply its replacement pattern?

 That is challenging.
 The solution can be found if we agree that the names for the *sensitive* properties should inherit the same pattern for all request models.

-In other words, if there is the property `Number` within the `Card` and it is sensitive, then the same named property, but within the `Room`, should be sensitive as well.
-If it doesn't make sense for the `Room`, then the easiest solution is to rename the first property, for instance, making it the `CardNumber`.
+In other words, if there is a property called `Number` within the `Card`, and it is sensitive, then the same named property, but within the `Room` must sutisfy the same rules.
+As it doesn't make sense for the `Room`, then the easiest solution is to rename the `Number` property, for instance, we can name it `CardNumber`.

-Despite this approach imposes restrictions, it is still helpful in the context of the problem.
+Despite this approach imposes restrictions, it is still helpful in the issue context.

 ### The solution